Quick Strokes 🎨

 3. Oops, mistakes happen

-“In the margin, the illuminator drew a man holding a rope.
-The hooded figure appears to be pulling a line of text up the page and into the area he’s pointing to,” says Fafinski.
+In the margin, the illuminator drew a cloaked figure holding a rope.
+The figure appears to be physically hoisting a missing line of text up the page directly into the spot he’s indicating.

-The text being added is a line from Psalm 128: “Your children will be like olive plants round about thy table.
-And your children’s children will be your crown.”
+The text refers to Psalm 128: Your children will be like olive shoots around your table.
+And your children’s children will be your crown.

 In the margin of a European devotional book that was hand written and hand drawn at the turn of the 14th century, the artist playfully adds a hooded man holding a rope tied to a line of text.
 He appears ready to pull the text up the page and into the position he is pointing to.